PhillipAmend/hailthepresident/README.md

 # hailthepresident
-A twitter bot written in node.js to hail @realDonaldTrump
+A twitter bot written in node.js to hail @realDonaldTrump (ironically)